Skip to main content

 • any waiting period before payments begin

-• eligibility rules (for example, whether you need to use up sick leave first, or be off work for a minimum period)
+• eligibility rules (e.g. whether you need to use sick leave first, or be off work for a minimum period)

-Plan with your future in mind - If you feel comfortable, you may want to talk with your about and what that could mean for financial planning now and later.
+Plan with your future in mind - You may want to talk with your about your and what that could mean for financial planning now and later.
+You may be eligible to access your superannuation and/or Disability Support Pension.

 Medicare safety net